 From hot dogs at baseball games to, well, hot dogs pretty much all the time, meat occupies an important place in our cultural values system, right up there with protestant work ethic and war.
 But that's not to say meat can't (forgive me) go bad -- sometimes in subtle ways,.
 Even though, sure, both meat and Pat Boone are about as American as a bald eagle that also shoots lasers, there's something a little troubling about the crooner shilling for the Colorado Springs-based All-American meats -- it's just hard to know what.
 In other cases, though, what's troubling is more apparent.

 It's a website dedicated to hats... that are made out of meat.
 Why?
 Well, that's like asking the wind why it blows, friends, in that you're not likely to get an answer, and if you do, it's probably just your buddy fucking with you.
 Unsurprisingly, the site is very excited about Lady Gaga's championing its cause.

 In 1993, the notorious Bunny Ghengis had a brilliant idea for upsetting the animal-rights-endorsing activist punk group that was headlining its show at Club 156 in Boulder: Wear costumes made out of meat.
 Unfortunately, the meat was not good, and two members of the band ended up with Rocky Mountain Spotted Fever as a result of wearing tick-infested deer skins.
 But that's not even the best part.
 Since we couldn't say it better, here's the quote from the YouTube synopsis of this video: "The following morning's Daily Camera included a 'shame on you'-type of blurb about how 'stupid' Bunny Genghis were.
 Elsewhere in the paper was an unrelated article about a bunch of animal skins dumped the night before on the lawn of a wealthy homeowner on Mapleton Hill."

 Not to be outdone, the appropriately named Denver act Meat upped the meat-related stunt ante at a DIY house show in the early 2000s.
 Painstakingly, the group unwrapped dozens of Tootsie Pops, extracted their sticks, scraped out the Tootsie Roll filling and replaced it with raw hamburger, then put the sticks back in, re-wrapped them and handed them out at the show.
 Did we mention the show was at a warehouse collective mostly occupied by vegans?
 Needless to say, the show did not end well.

 01. Meat with a scary, scary clown face on it

-Since we started Westword, it has been defined as the free, independent voice of Denver, and we would like to keep it that way.
+Since we started Westword, it has been defined as the free, independent voice of Denver, and we'd like to keep it that way.
 With local media under siege, it's more important than ever for us to rally support behind funding our local journalism.
-You can help by participating in our "I Support" membership program, allowing us to keep covering Denver with no paywalls.
+You can help by participating in our "I Support" program, allowing us to keep offering readers access to our incisive coverage of local news, food and culture with no paywalls.